zNitche/ao3-web-reader/README.md

 Anyway since then I became much better programmer, and despite that this project works pretty good I decided that it is time for major refactoring which will ensure easier maintenance further down the road.

-And here we are, below you can find a list of things that have been done + planned features.
+And here we are, below you can find a list of things that have been done.

 1. Complete dependencies overhaul and proper fragmentation.
 2. Alembic based database migrations.